polypoly-eu/polyPod/platform/android/README.md

 ### Linting

-We use [ktlint](https://github.com/pinterest/ktlint) for testing the source, and that it conforms to the usual standards.
+We use [ktlint](https://github.com/pinterest/ktlint) for linting sources, and that it conforms to the usual standards.
 It will be run automatically when you push or create a pull request, but you can download, put it somewhere in the path,  and then run it with